henriquemeireles7/speedcoding-backend/README.md

 SpeedCoding is a platform that enables users to:

-- Track coding sessions with start and end times
+- Track coding runs with start and end times
-- Complete coding milestones during sessions
+- Complete coding milestones during runs
-- Submit completed sessions with video recordings
+- Submit completed runs with video recordings
 - Verify milestone completions

 ## Tech Stack